an advent reflection: in anticipation of life (and death)

 you and you hired me

-to make up for that
+to make up for thatand walking in that room

 when you had tubes in your arms